seacode/cstar/README.md

-# Cstar (Common Stock Assessment Routines)
+# Cstar Version 1.0

+by Athol Whitten, November 2013

 ## The Project

-The Cstar project aims to collect, collate, and document common fisheries stock assessment modelling routines and to make them available as an open-source function library for C++ compatible applications, including ADMB (Auto-differentiation Model Builder).
+The Cstar (Common Stock Assessment Routines) project aims to collect, collate, and document common fisheries stock assessment modelling routines and to make them available as an open-source function library for C++ compatible applications, including ADMB (Auto-differentiation Model Builder).
 ADMB is a powerful software package for the development of nonlinear models and is freely available from the [ADMB-project website](http://www.admb-project.org).

 The library will simplify the development of fisheries stock assessment models and fish population models of all varieties.
 At first, development will be focussed on coding commonly used size-based functions for the assessment of hard-to-age species.
 For more information, please contact [Athol Whitten](mailto:whittena@uw.edu) at the School of Aquatic and Fishery Sciences, University of Washington.